Many visitors to New York are very

 Underground Railroad in New York State.

-If you have any thoughts or photographs to share, please feel free to
+If you have any thoughts or photographs to

 contact me.
 Thank you for visiting!